Kakamotobi/Learned/DSA/05-Searching-Algorithms.md

     else {
       // If value exists at index i - 1.
       if (i - 1 >= 0) {
-        const valAtiMinus1 = table[i-1];
+        // Find the length of the longest prefix/suffix right before the mismatch at i's position. const valAtiMinus1 = table[i-1];
         // Move back i to that index.
-        i = valAtiMinus1;
+Why?? because it gives us the next longest prefix/suffix. i = valAtiMinus1;
       }
       // If there is no value at index i - 1. else {
         // Set table value at position j to the index of i. table[j] = i;
-        //Increment j;
+        //Increment j.
         j++;
       }
     }